Globe

 The goal of meditation is to experience the individual’s innermost being by going beyond the individual’s body and mind.
 Fundamentally, building a noble world begins with experiencing one’s own innermost being.

-You may ask, “What difference can a single individual make for peace and harmony in the world?”
-A short story originally told by Loren Eiseley answers this question very well.
+Can an individualimpact global peace?
+The answer is a resounding “yes,” beautifully illustrated by a story adapted from the book, The Star Thrower, by Loren Eiseley (1907–1977).
 A wise man was walking along a beach upon which thousands of starfish had been washed up during a terrible storm.
 When he came to each starfish, he would pick it up, and throw it back into the ocean.
 He had been doing this for some time when an old man approached him and asked, “Why are you doing this?
 Look at this beach!
 There must be tens of thousands of starfish on this beach.
 I’m afraid you won’t really be able to make much of a difference.”
 The wise man bent down, picked up yet another starfish, threw it back into the ocean, and replied, “Well, I made a difference to that one!”

 It is wisely said that a journey of a thousand miles begins with a single step.
-Let the first step be experiencing one’s own innermost being through meditation.
+Let the first step be experiencing one’s own innermost being through the practice of meditation.

 Scroll to Top